 Self-Editing: Character Development

 Keep in mind that good fiction creates a strong emotional response in people.
-And because people are alive, they tend to react to other people’s actions, situations, predicaments, and so on.
-Therefore, your characters are responsible for making that connection and creating that spark.
+And because people are alive, they tend to react to other people’s actions, situations, predicaments, etc. Therefore, your characters are responsible for making that connection and creating that spark.
 If you have a milieu story or a plot-driven story, it’s easy to forget characters.
 If you have a character-driven story, it is unforgivable.
 Either way, you must read your novel and see if your characters are clearly developed.

 Are they one-dimensional carton talking heads?
 Fix that.
 Give them thoughts, emotions, ideas, fears, weaknesses.
 At this point, you must fix all of these problems.
 The good news is that you don’t need to do a lot of it.
 Your characters are the story, so chances are they are present throughout.
 All you need to do is go in and add some things here and there.
 Show that nice lady scream at a homeless man to make us hate her a bit.
 Show that a drug dealer helps a disabled person cross a street to make us like him a little.
 Play with the reader’s emotions, and it will pay off.

 Pay particular attention if you build your character’s story arc around the standard hero’s journey.
 Make sure you are not missing any steps in the journey and emphasize the most critical ones to your protagonist.

 What’s The Right Word?